landoscar/landoscar/README.md

 𓊆ྀི❤︎𓊇ྀི > dni if your a toxic max verstappen fan ( the ones that pull up max verstappens 2023 wins ), i do not fuck with you toxic max fans.

+╰┈➤ > dni any and all lando fans, i dont like people who support a trump liker

 other basic boundaries aswell

                         FANDOMS IM IN